ahmed23khan/ArticlesTask/README.md

-# SmartDubai
+# ArticlesTask
 This repository is for an assignment

 ### How to run the app
- - Pull the latest code from "https://github.com/ahmed23khan/SmartDubai.git"
+ - Pull the latest code from "https://github.com/ahmed23khan/ArticlesTask.git"
- - Open the folder SmartDubai/Articles
+ - Open the folder ArticlesTask/Articles
  - Double Click Articles.xcodeproj
  - Select Articles Target and Select iPhone 13 Pro Max
  - Click on Run or ⌘R

 ### How to test the app
- - Pull the latest code from "https://github.com/ahmed23khan/SmartDubai.git"
+ - Pull the latest code from "https://github.com/ahmed23khan/ArticlesTask.git"
- - Open the folder SmartDubai/Articles
+ - Open the folder ArticlesTask/Articles
  - Double Click Articles.xcodeproj
  - Select Articles Target
  - Select Product-> Test